 We found the trip to Machu Picchu to be a highlight of the trip.
 I have never seen a place which I found so awe inspiring.
 Access is very difficult and it is easy to understand why it was not rediscovered until 1911.
 The town was perched on top of a mountain with the river gorge winding 3,000 ft. below.
 Higher peaks surround it.
 The ruins themselves attest to the strength, determination and engineering ability of the society.
 The stone work is amazing and some of the building blocks weigh many tons.
 They are so meticulously shaped that they fit together tightly without need for mortar.
 A visit to this spot is a powerful spiritual experience.

-At the end of the trip we spent an afternoon in Lima where there are a number of museums.
+At the end of our Peru ride we spent an afternoon in Lima where there are a number of museums.
 We only had time for the Museo del Oro which we found interesting beyond our wildest expectations and several hours there are well spent.
 It gave us many insights into the Inca civilization and the far more ancient civilizations which preceded them.

 Those of us who took the Amazon extension were enthralled with the area and the tremendous diversity of this sensitive environment which is of enormous importance in the world’s ecology.
 I had previously thought that it was not really my cup of tea (since it’s not good horse country), but I found myself caught up in the pleasant atmosphere of the Rain Forest Lodge and the many interesting activities.
 The people who run it are dedicated to protecting this fragile ecosystem from the heedless encroachments of economic interests and the pressures on local people to exploit their flora and fauna.
 They have an exceptional staff of bright and attractive young Peruvians who see ecotourism as an alternative to exploitation.
 They are extremely well informed about the birds, mammals, medicinal plants and many other subjects.
 The possible activities cover a broad range of interests and with a guide-to-client ratio of one-to-one there is always a canoe available and someone knowledgeable to cater to your special wishes.
 Some of the options available are birdwatching, fishing, nature photography, swimming, visiting native shamans, learning jungle survival skills, studying medicinal plants and observing the local primates.